-- 1. Direct production - 2.
-Indirect production
+- a) Direct production - b) Indirect production

-DIRECT /SUBSISTENCE PRODUCTION
+(a) DIRECT PRODUCTION /SUBSISTENCE PRODUCTION:

-It refers to the production of goods and services for one's own/self use or consumption.
-For example a carpenter making his own chair, a Tailor making his own shirt or a farmer growing food crops for his own consumption etc.
+It refers to the production of goods and services for ones own/self use or consumption.eg. a carpenter making his own chair, a Tailor making his own shirt or a farmer growing food crops for his own consumption etc.